ameyakarnad/HowAmericaFlies/readme.md

 ![](edav_howamericaflies_files/figure-markdown_github/unnamed-chunk-5-1.png)

 -   United Airlines serves all the routes.
--   San Franciso - Los Angeles is the busiest Domestic Air Route.
+-   San Francisco - Los Angles is the busiest Domestic Air Route.
 -   There are region specific airlines like Southwest which serves only in the Southern States and Alaska Airlines which is present only in Seattle - SF route.

 ### Figure 4.2.3.1: Routes and Unique Routes